rtgill82/newt-rs/README.md

-Enabling the `static` feature will force the [`newt-sys`][newt_sys] dependency to be built against its included libraries statically rather than dynamically against available system libraries if they're available.
+Enabling the `static` feature will force the [`newt-sys`][newt_sys] dependency to be built against its included libraries statically rather than dynamically against local system libraries if they're available.

 It can be enabled in your `Cargo.toml` file as follows.